Estimated Reading Time: 5 Minutes

 How to dissolve your unused corporation

-Looking to purchase a property in the Central Valley of Costa Rica?
+Are you planning to purchase property in Costa Rica?
+Ask your attorney about the advantages and disadvantages of holding your assets in a corporation and your options.
+Looking to buy a property in the Central Valley of Costa Rica?
 Then I suggest you hire the experts, contact us now.